duboc/adk-bot-exemplos/README.md

 1. Follow the established naming convention (`N-description/`)
 2. Include proper logging and error handling
+3. Add comprehensive README.md to the example directory
-3. Update this README with the new example
+4. Update this main README with the new example

 ## 📄 License